Director of People and Culture

 About the role

-We are seeking an inspirational, energetic and talented leader who can bring a combination of strategic thinking and operational excellence.
+We are seeking an inspirational, energetic, and talented leader who can bring a combination of strategic thinking and operational excellence.
 Reporting to the Chief Executive and as a key member of the directorate, the Director of People and Culture will lead a newly created department and will be the global strategic leader within Christian Aid for people.
 Leading an international department covering international HR, UK HR, talent and learning and EDI, they will be responsible for ensuring that Christian Aid has the right people, in the right place, doing all the thing necessary to achieve our mission globally.
-This requires a strong and healthy organisational culture with staff and volunteers who thrive and grow in their jobs as well as live out Christian Aid’s values of equality, dignity, justice and love.
-The Director of People and Culture will be responsible for leading organisational efforts to foster such a culture, in a way that is coherent but also takes proper account of the varied contexts in which Christian Aid works.
+This requires a strong and healthy organisational culture with staff and volunteers who thrive and grow in their jobs, and live out Christian Aid’s values of equality, dignity, justice, and love.
+The Director of People and Culture will be responsible for leading organisational efforts to foster such a culture while providing visionary leadership for the function in a way that takes proper account of the varied contexts in which Christian Aid works.

-Religion/Faith is considered to be a genuine occupational requirement - Equality Act 2010.
+Religion/Faith is considered to be a genuine occupational requirement – UK Equality Act 2010.

-To apply please download further information on the required qualifications, skills and experience for the role below, quoting reference 6041.
+To apply or to download further information on the required qualifications, skills and experience for the role below quoting reference 6041.

 The salary is commensurate with the seniority of the appointment and will be circa £90,000.